Ken Schrader

 Kenneth William Schrader (born May 29, 1955) is an American professional racing driver.
-He currently races on local dirt and asphalt tracks around the country while also competing part-time in the ARCA Menards Series, driving the No. 11 Ford for Fast Track Racing.
-He previously competed in the NASCAR Cup Series, the NASCAR Xfinity Series, and the NASCAR Camping World Truck Series, as well as the Superstar Racing Experience.
+He currently races on local dirt and asphalt tracks around the country.
+He also last competed part-time in the ARCA Menards Series, driving the No. 11 Ford for Fast Track Racing.
+He has also previously competed in the NASCAR Cup Series, the NASCAR Xfinity Series, and the NASCAR Camping World Truck Series, as well as the Superstar Racing Experience.
 He is a first cousin once removed of fellow NASCAR driver Carl Edwards.

-He races in many racing divisions and has been successful in any division he has stepped into.
+Schrader races in many racing divisions and has been successful in any division he has stepped into.
 He owns a dirt late model and dirt open-wheel modified car.
 Both of these cars, along with his Camping World Truck Series and ARCA series cars, are sponsored by Federated Auto Parts.
 He owns Federated Auto Parts Raceway (formerly I-55 Raceway) in Pevely, Missouri, and is co-owner of Macon Speedway, near Macon, Illinois, along with Kenny Wallace, Tony Stewart, and local promoter Bob Sargent.

 During the 1990s and the early part of the 2000s, Schrader was running as many as 100 races among many types of racing, including NASCAR's national and regional touring series, ARCA, short track, and dirt track.

-Schrader is also remembered as being one of the other drivers involved in the last lap crash at the 2001 Daytona 500 which killed Dale Earnhardt.